Sunjnn/resnet-deepspeed/README.md

 ## run

-Specify the path to imagenet and output in the file `run.sh`, and run the command.
+Specify the paths in the file `run.sh`, and run the command.

 ```bash